 - Central Office houses and maintains a web site that provides information on meetings, events, and other valuable information.

-- Central Office purchases and distributes literature and medallions to groups from Red Deer to the Arctic Circle.
+- Central Office purchases and distributes literature and medallions to groups within the Edmonton Intergroup area.

 - Central Office hosts a noon AA meeting from Monday to Friday.